 Advancing the Islamic Intellectual Tradition

 This 36-minute film, written and directed by Aleem Karmali for The Ismaili TV, explores the diverse of models of authority in Islam, focusing on the Shia articulation of hereditary leadership, known as Imamat.
 It also provides a brief overview of the history of the Ismaili Imamat over 14 centuries, culminating in the Imamat of His Highness Prince Karim Aga Khan.
-The film was released globally on the 63rd anniversary of the Aga Khan's accession as Imam of the Shia Ismaili Muslims, during the COVID-19 pandemic when the Ismaili community had to commemorate Imamat Day virtually.
+The film has been released in eight different languages: English, Arabic, French, Hindi, Persian, Portuguese, Russian, and Urdu.